syncfusion-content/blazor-docs/blazor/visual-studio-integration/template-studio.md

 ![Blazor Template output page](images/Localization.png)

-N> **Note:** Above culture combo box will be enabled in sample output if localization option is selected in configuration window from Syncfusion Blazor Template Studio wizard.
+> **Note:** Above culture combo box will be enabled in sample output if localization option is selected in configuration window from Syncfusion Blazor Template Studio wizard.

 ## Register and Login Application